Cash on Delivery in Indian Dropshipping: Should You Offer It?

 4. No Payment Gateway Dependency

 If your payment gateway faces downtime or fails to support Indian banks or wallets properly, COD becomes a solid fallback.
+That’s why choosing from the best payment gateways for Shopify dropshipping in India is just as important as offering COD.

 The Hidden Challenges of Cash on Delivery in Indian Dropshipping